altynayr/bash_eng_parallel_corpus/README.md

 ## Bashkir corpora

 This http://web-corpora.net/bashcorpus/search/?interface_language=en is a corpus created by Bashkir State University from a collection of Bashkir poetry starting from Soviet era.
 It claims to have over 1.8 million word usage instances.
 One issue is that I haven't found a way to download the whole corpus, rather a limited number of search results can be downloaded.
 This https://corpora.uni-leipzig.de/en?corpusId=bak_wikipedia_2021 one is from Uni Leipzig, several time snapshots of several online sources, icluding news outlets and Wikipedia.
-I find it rather cool.
+The data are downloadable.
+I noticed that some sentences are actually in Russian, probably they automatically crawled the web.
 And then there are two random things on Github, https://github.com/nevmenandr/bashkir-corpus and https://github.com/LingConLab/Bashkir_corpus, for the first one the corpus appears to be very small, for the second one, I haven't found the data at all.